Abhi-Balijepalli/Pinterlist-1/README.md

-# final-project-pintorlist
+# 1st Draft-Pinterlist
-## Authors: Dylan Albertazzi, Abhi Balijepalli, Lucien Haj
+Authors: Dylan Albertazzi, Abhi Balijepalli, Lucien Haj
 ----
 This app takes the url of a Pinterest recipe pin and returns a grocery list of the needed items.